ContractsCounsel Logo

 • Online will

-The term "online will" is a lawful document that provides enough protection at a price substantially lower than using attorneys directly for the more conventional estate planning process.
-However, you should exercise caution if you want to prepare any estate planning paperwork online.
+An online will is a will created using resources found online, often without the direct input of a lawyer.
+While an online will may offer a cheaper option than using attorneys directly for the more conventional estate planning process, you should exercise caution if you want to prepare any estate planning paperwork online.
 Before you choose to rely on this choice, make sure to check reviews and verify legitimacy and authority.
 Also, it is rational to ensure that the online business you're working with produces reliable legal documents that will hold up when it matters the most.

 • Joint will